Methodology

 Number of agency workers in post at 30 September

 A count of the number of agency workers employed as children and family social workers at 30 September of the reporting year.
-Data is collected only on those agency workers in post at the 30 September and does not include those who left during the year.
+Data is collected only on those agency workers in post at 30 September and does not include those who left during the year.

-Number of agency workers covering vacancies
+Number of agency workers covering vacancies at 30 September

 This is an aggregate (local authority-level) number collected by the local authority, at both FTE and headcount level.

-Average caseload per FTE
+Average caseload per full-time equivalent

-Sickness absence rate (FTE)
+Sickness absence rate

 The sickness absence rate is calculated as the number of days missed due to sickness absence during the year divided by the number of FTE children and family social workers in post at 30 September multiplied by 253 days (the number of working days in a non-leap year, taking account of bank holidays).
 The rate for a leap year is based on 254 working days.

-Agency worker rate (FTE and headcount)
+Agency worker rate

-Agency workers covering vacancies rate (FTE)
+Agency workers covering vacancies rate

-The agency workers covering vacancies rate is calculated as as the number of FTE agency workers covering vacancies at 30 September divided by the number of FTE agency workers at 30 September.
+The agency workers covering vacancies rate is calculated as the number of FTE agency workers covering vacancies at 30 September divided by the number of FTE agency workers at 30 September.

-Turnover rate (FTE and headcount)
+Turnover rate

 Refer to the ‘Definitions’ section for more information on the definition of leavers.

-Vacancy rate (FTE)
+Vacancy rate

-The vacancy rate is calculated as the number of FTE vacancies at 30 September divided by sum of the number of FTE vacancies at 30 September and the number of FTE children and family social workers in post at 30 September.
+The vacancy rate is calculated as the number of FTE vacancies at 30 September divided by the sum of the number of FTE vacancies at 30 September and the number of FTE children and family social workers in post at 30 September.

-Vacancy agency cover rate (FTE)
+Vacancy agency cover rate

 The vacancy agency cover rate is calculated as the number of FTE agency workers in post at 30 September covering vacancies divided by the number of FTE vacancies at 30 September.

-Data Quality and Uses
+Data quality and uses

 Data quality